wvanheemstra/tacit/Creating NodeJS Modules.md

 Now you should see a directory ('tacit-helloworld') been created inside tacit.
 It has its own .git folder, so it can be referenced like any other repository.

+Inside tacit there will be a file .gitmodules with the following content:

+[submodule "tacit-helloworld"]
+	path = tacit-helloworld
+	url = git://github.com/wvanheemstra/tacit-helloworld.git

 ========= Publishing to NPM ==========